sourcefuse/loopback4-notifications/README.md

 5. [FCM](https://firebase.google.com/docs/cloud-messaging) - It's one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
 6. [Nodemailer](https://nodemailer.com/about/) - It's one of the EmailProvider for sending email messages.
 7. [Apple Push Notification service](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1) - It's one of the push notification providers that integrates notification service created by Apple Inc. that enables third party application developers to send notification data to applications installed on Apple devices.
+8. [Twilio SMS Service](https://www.twilio.com/docs/sms, https://www.twilio.com/docs/whatsapp) - Twilio is a modern communication API Used by developers for establishing communications.
+Twilio can be used for sending SMS or Whatapp notifications.
+   You can use one of these services or add your own implementation or integration using the same interfaces and attach it as a provider for that specific type.

 You can use one of these services or add your own implementation or integration using the same interfaces and attach it as a provider for that specific type.